Huw Jones (rugby union)

-Huw Richard Forbes Jones (born 17 December 1993) is a Scottish professional rugby union player who plays as a centre for United Rugby Championship club Glasgow Warriors and the Scotland national team.
+Huw Richard Forbes Jones (born 17 December 1993) is a Scottish professional rugby union player who plays as a centre for Top 14 club Toulon and the Scotland national team.

 Early life

 Jones was born in Leith in Edinburgh in the Eastern General Hospital to parents Bill and Hillary.
 At the time of Jones' birth, his father coached at George Watson's College where Scott Hastings was among those he coached.
 His parents had previously studied at Edinburgh University.
 Jones' maternal grandfather is also Scottish.
 His father is Welsh reflected in the name, Huw Jones.

 When he was two years old his family moved from Musselburgh to Kent, and then Lincoln.
 Jones was later schooled at Millfield in Somerset.

 Club career

 False Bay and UCT Ikey Tigers

 After finishing his schooling, Jones moved to South Africa for his gap year where he worked at Bishops Preparatory School in Cape Town.
 He played club rugby for False Bay in 2013 and after the club's Director of Rugby, Kevin Musikanth, was appointed as head coach of the Varsity Cup side, Jones followed Musikanth by enrolling at the University of Cape Town for 2014.
 He made a total of nine appearances for UCT during the 2014 Varsity Cup competition, scoring a try in their match against as UCT finished second in the pool stage.
 After beating Western Cape rivals in the semi-finals, the won the final against in Potchefstroom.
 Jones opened the scoring for the visitors by scoring a try in the fourth minute and helped them clinch the title in dramatic fashion as they fought back from 33 to 15 down with five minutes to go to achieve a 39–33 victory to win the competition for the second time.